ln2t/cvrmap/README.md

 source cvrmap-env-$VERSION/bin/activate && pip install cvrmap==$VERSION
 ```

-This will add a command in you `PATH` so that you can directly launch `cvrmap`:
+This will add a command in your `PATH` so that you can directly launch `cvrmap`:

 ```
 cvrmap -h